dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 comparison evidence
 only; they do not replace historical EA17 through EA20 vintages or manufacture balances from exports and imports.

+The supplemental Eurostat quarterly-labour-cost entry is `empirically-verified` for the harmonised aggregate publication lineage.
+Two official `CAT_PREREL` Atom-search pages enumerate 159 unique products and select 100 gap-free quarterly releases from January 2002 through September 2026 while preserving all 59 exclusions.
+All 100 landings and their 89 discovered English documents (78 PDF and 11 HTML) are retained; 11 modern landings are self-contained.
+Source-era values preserve euro-area membership, the 2012-Q2 business- to whole-economy scope break, and total, wages, and other labour-cost observations for the euro area, Germany, and France.
+One official English-linked 2008 PDF contains German content and therefore remains headline-only.
+The retained `lc_lci_r2_q` JSON-stat table contains 726 current revised observations from 2000-Q1 through 2026-Q2; compatible comparisons do not replace publication vintages or cross the activity-scope break.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated